juniorsundarCasual/TGT/vault/volume-5.chapter-337.md

 id: s4h2sgz44ic44yu5aljei4i
 title: Chapter 337 - Overburdened Mind
 desc: ''
-updated: 1687174865584
+updated: 1689331792942
 created: 1686829494861
 ---

-Shuri's brain was on the verge of an explosion.
-Not just metaphorically, but literally as well.
-She was hitting critical mass, where there was a massive backlog of information awaiting categorisation and storage.
-A human brain usually doesn't undergo this strain, since the brain has a natural limiter on what and how much it can memorise in one go.

-However, Shuri's mind lacked such safety features.
-Everything she saw and understood, she memorised.
-Her brain was like a sponge that didn't stop soaking, because it really couldn't stop - the average human brain can store over three hundred years worth of continuous audiovisual data.
-What Shuri was absorbing through reading books was only a measly fraction of that amount.
-So, if her eyes could work continuously for hours on end, and her brain had a nigh-unlimited storage space, the bottleneck was actually in the black-box between the sensor and storage.
+Shuri's brain teetered on the precarious edge of overload, both figuratively and literally, as if poised on a tightrope about to snap.
+She found herself at a critical juncture, with an overwhelming surge of information clamouring for categorisation and storage within her brain.
+Whilst the human brain possesses innate safeguards to prevent such strain, Shuri's mind operated without these protective mechanisms.
+Every morsel of knowledge that crossed her path was promptly etched into the recesses of her memory, leaving no room for omission or filtration.
+Her brain functioned like an insatiable sponge, ceaselessly absorbing knowledge like a liquid.
+Unlike the average human brain, which boasts the capacity to retain over three hundred years' worth of continuous audiovisual data, Shuri's mind seemed almost boundless in its capacity for accumulation.
+Consequently, the bottleneck she encountered lay not in her brain's capacity for storage but in the intricate process of converting inputs into tangible knowledge.

 How does the mind memorise and remember?
-It is a complex process, where an information is encoded, deconstructed and stored as a combination of neural impulses.
-Recollection requires an impetus, which is generally some sort of cue that the mind uses to determine which combination of neural impulses will get you the information that you want.
-It is believed that during encoding and deconstruction, the brain can discard or lose some pieces.
-It is possibly an evolutionary adaptation to make our lives easier.

-Shuri's brain is genetically incapable of discarding or losing data during this conversion.
-So everything that goes in gets committed, which is a double-edged sword.
-To expound in simpler terms, her converter was optimised to reduce data loss, but it wasn't optimised to handle scale.
-So, by effectively bombarding the converter with a large influx of data, she had seriously strained it.
+Each piece of information encountered by a human is meticulously encoded, deconstructed, and seamlessly interwoven into a delicate tapestry of neural impulses.
+To retrieve a specific fragment of knowledge, the mind relies on subtle cues that act as guides, steering towards the precise neural pathways that hold the desired information.
+In this intricate dance, the brain exhibits a remarkable ability to get rid of extraneous details, discarding fragments deemed non-essential to ease the burden of cognitive load.
+Yet, Shuri's brain bore the unique genetic imprint that skipped the selective pruning process.
+Every morsel of information that traversed her consciousness was recorded, creating an expansive repository of memories.
+Whilst this attribute served as a testament to the depth of her intellect, it also posed a formidable challenge.
+Her brain, finely tuned to minimise data loss, now grappled with the task of accommodating the sheer magnitude of information she had inundated it with.

-She hobbled over from the library, a few books still in hand, towards her living quarters.
-She had nearly completed all the books in the reading list handed to her by Sect Leader Larks and had committed all the information in it to memory.
-The issue was that she did all of this within just two days; she had effectively binged the reading list which contained over 30 books, each starting at college level and above.
+Emerging from the library, Shuri made her way to her living quarters, hobbling precariously down the seemingly endless steps.
+After completing that journey, clutching a few books in her grasp, she traversed the corridors of the dorms to her private realm.
+In her relentless pursuit of enlightenment, she had nearly completed the reading list curated by Sect Leader Larks.
+In a mere span of two days, she had immersed herself in the captivating world of over thirty books, each surpassing the collegiate level.

-Shuri had given in to her base urge to devour new and unknown knowledge, which was now biting back at her.

-As soon as she entered her room, her footing grew unsteadier.
-The books in her hands dropped and she collapsed.
+Shuri's unquenchable thirst for new and uncharted knowledge had become both a driving force and a potential adversary.
+The relentless pursuit of intellectual enlightenment, fuelled by an insatiable curiosity, had now exacted its toll.
+As she stepped into the comforting embrace of her living quarters, her balance faltered, causing the books she clung to so tightly to slip from her grasp.

 She'd blacked out.

 ____

-Information arrived in random packages, as she entered and exited consciousness.
+The information arrived in random packages, as she entered and exited consciousness.

 The first thing she realised when she gained a moment of clarity was that she was no longer on the floor.
 She had been moved to her bed.
 She also noticed that there was another person in the room - an adult.